Homodyne nonclassical area as a nonclassicality indicator

 \subsection{Even and odd coherent states}

 Nonclassical states can also be obtained by superimposing two or more classical states.
 Consider the nonclassical states generated by the superposition of two coherent states with $\pi$ phase difference between them.
-Specifically, I take the states defined by:
+Specifically, we consider the states defined by:

-where the state with $h=0$ corresponds to even coherent state and $h=1$ corresponds to the odd coherent state.
-A suitable transformation in the simplectic tomogram of the even and odd coherent states \cite{Mancini1996} gives the corresponding optical tomogram of the states .
+where $N_h$ is the appropriate normalization constant, and the state with $h=0$ corresponds to the even coherent state, and $h=1$ corresponds to the odd coherent state.
+A suitable transformation in the symplectic tomogram of the even and odd coherent states \cite{Mancini1996} gives the corresponding optical tomogram of the states.
 The optical tomogram corresponds to the state $\ket{\alpha}_{h}$ is given by \cite{Rohith2015}

 where